rodneyshupe/Cookbook/Recipes/Entrees/Seafood/AirFryerSalmon.rst

 Directions
 ----------

-1. Cut your salmon into two equal sized pieces.
-Pat dry your salmon and then spread on some mustard all over it.
-Sprinkle old bay all over the salmon.
+1. Cut your salmon into two equal-sized pieces.
+Pat dry, spread mustard all over, and sprinkle Old Bay generously.
-2. Preheat the air fryer while the salmon is resting.
-Once preheated, place the salmon skin side up and air fry at 400F at 8 minutes.
+2. Preheat the air fryer while the salmon rests.
+Once preheated, place the salmon skin side up and air fry at 400F, 8 minutes.
-3. Serve with rice and roasted veggies.
+3. Serve with rice and roasted vegetables.

 ----